eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/southbound/rules/_index.md

 ## Using Rules

-For more information about how rules work in Eclipse sensinact you may wish to look at the [Rules Whiteboard](./rules-whiteboard.md)
+For more information about how rules work in Eclipse sensiNact you may wish to look at the [Rules Whiteboard](./rules-whiteboard.md)

 ## Rule Engine integrations